cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/insights/advanced/analyst/publish-reports.md

 The Publish reports feature lets you share insights and reports directly with leaders, decision-makers, or even an entire organization in the recipient’s Viva Insights app.
 This helps to streamline the communication process between analysts and leadership, ensuring that organizational insights and data are delivered effectively alongside other Viva Insights content.

-A “report” refers to any analyst-created dashboard that includes Viva Insights metrics, though it might also feature other types of metrics like surveys or Copilot metrics.
+A "report" refers to any analyst-created dashboard that includes Viva Insights metrics, though it might also feature other types of metrics like surveys or Copilot metrics.
 Typically, this dashboard is a Power BI, but other formats are possible.
 You might have already shared this report via email, but with this feature you can publish it seamlessly within Viva Insights.

-Here’s a few more details about how it works:
+Here's a few more details about how it works:

 * With this feature, you publish your report as a prominently displayed card on the recipient’s Viva Insights home page.

-* We’ll help you create the card, which includes a title, description, and a link to your report.
+* We'll help you create the card, which includes a title, description, and a link to your report.

-* You select the card’s recipient(s), and specify how long you want it to be published.
+* You select the card's recipients, and specify how long you want it to be published.

-* After publishing, cards always appear at the top of recipient’s home page, and you can track the impact using their unique card IDs.
+* After publishing, cards always appear at the top of recipient's home page, and you can track the impact using their unique card IDs.

 ## Prerequisite